dhaneshdutta/dotfiles/README.md

-# My Arch Linux Dotfiles

-## Introduction
+# dotfiles
-My personal dotfiles I use as my daily driver.
-These configurations are tailored to my workflow and preferences, providing a seamless and efficient desktop experience.
+my personal dotfiles I use as my daily driver.

-## Showcase
+## showcase
-Below are some images and GIFs showcasing my desktop setup:

-### Desktop Overview
-![Desktop Overview] (src/rice.gif)

 Feel free to explore and adapt these configurations to your own setup!